oxai/intersectional_gpt2/README.md

 <img src="data/_splash.png" width="400">
 </p>

 Figure: GPT-2 Monte-Carlo prediction vs ground truth USpopulation share.
-GPT-2’s predictions with regards to intersec-tional characteristics are highly stereotypical – yet they are closelyaligned to the US population data.
+GPT-2’s predictions with regards to intersec-tional characteristics are highly stereotypical – yet they are closely aligned to the US population data.
 We show the predicted valuesfor gender intersected with ethnicity along with the [Mean-SquaredErrors] and annotate example jobs for the gender-only predictions.
 For details, please look at the paper.

 ## Code
 We include the following iPython notebooks.
 Each of the iPython notebooks are organized